Frequently Asked Questions

 We’re currently designing a large world, underworld, alternate planes of reality, heavens, and history… because these games can last a long time (and lore is fun).

-Metrics derived from the Proof of Concept will drive our understanding of scope at launch, and the subsequent content roll-out plans.
+Metrics derived from the Proof of Concept will drive our understanding of scope at launch and subsequent content roll-out plans.

 Doesn’t this game seem a bit niche in the current day and age?